s-victor/TinyPedal/docs/customization.md

 `Sound file path` sets path for loading pace notes sound files that matches value from `pace note` column found in pace notes file.
 If no sound file found, sound won't be played.
 This option takes immediate effect when changed.

 `Sound format` sets sound format for loading sound file.
-Wave format is preferred sound format.
-Other sound format may require additional `audio decoder` application that supports DirectShow API to be played correctly on windows.
 This option only takes effect after clicked any `Set` button.

 `Global offset` adds global position offset (in meters) to current vehicle position on track, which affects when next pace note line will be played.
 This option only takes effect after clicked any `Set` button.